HongyiDuan/PMG_SQL_Assessment_Hongyi-Duan/Report for the test.md

 Answer: As mentioned at the beginning, I write my commands in MySQL environment.
 Since MySQL does not have a FULL OUTER JOIN command, I mainly use the UNION of two LEFT JOIN tables to cover all the observations from the two table.
 I have used three methods for answering Question 3, with the initial two to be the UNION of two LEFT JOIN tables and the last to be the FULL JOIN method.
 #### Q 3.1 Version: Using UNION of two LEFT JOIN tables
 * Here is the first method of UNION two LEFT JOIN tables T1 and T2.
 * I create T1 to select the four columns that I need from the marketing_data table.
+Although whether adding the group by statement for T1 or not does not affect the outcome table, I still choose to add it to make sure that if future data comes in with the same date and state, I am able to absorb the observation in the sum.
 * T2 is used to select the date, geo, and the sum of revenue group by date and geo (combing the revenue of all the brands sold on a specific day at a specific state).
 ><pre>
 > WITH T1 AS(